2018 New York gubernatorial election

 The 2018 New York gubernatorial election occurred on November 6, 2018.
 Incumbent Democratic Governor Andrew Cuomo won a third term, defeating Republican Marc Molinaro and several minor party candidates.
-Cuomo received 59.6% of the vote to Molinaro's 36.2%.

 Cuomo defeated actress and activist Cynthia Nixon in the Democratic gubernatorial primary.
 Cuomo's running mate, Lt.
 Governor Kathy Hochul, beat New York City councillor Jumaane Williams in the Democratic primary for the lieutenant governorship.
 Democratic candidates Cuomo and Hochul also ran on the ballot lines of the Independence Party and the Women's Equality Party; after Nixon and Williams withdrew from the race in October, Cuomo and Hochul received the nomination of the Working Families Party as well.
 Dutchess County Executive and former New York State Assemblymember Marc Molinaro was the Republican, Conservative, and Reform Party candidate.
 Molinaro's running mate was former Rye City Councilmember Julie Killian.

-On Election Day, Cuomo won reelection with 59.6% of the vote, defeating Molinaro by a margin of 23%.
-Cuomo won New York City by 81.5% to Molinaro's 15.2%.
-He also prevailed by 10% in Long Island and Rockland County, and won Westchester County by 36%.
+Cuomo was sworn in for a third term as governor on January 1, 2019.
+He would resign from the governorship on August 10, 2021, following sexual harassment allegations and a nursing home scandal that plagued his third term.

 Background

-Incumbent governor Andrew Cuomo decided to seek re-election in 2014 to a second term in office.
-Governor Cuomo defeated Zephyr Teachout in a primary election, 63 to 33%, and went on to defeat the Republican nominee, Westchester County Executive Rob Astorino, 54 to 40%, in the general election.
-His victory — and his vote tallies in rural upstate New York counties — declined in his bid for reelection, but Cuomo was still reelected.

-New York gubernatorial elections operate on a split primary system: governor and lieutenant governor candidates in each party run in separate primary elections.
-In the general election, candidates are chosen as unified governor/lieutenant governor tickets.
-New York allows electoral fusion, in which candidates may appear on multiple ballot lines in the same election.
+Incumbent governor Andrew Cuomo was first elected governor in 2010 and was re-elected in 2014.
+As of 2018, New York gubernatorial elections operated on a split primary system; candidates for governor and lieutenant governor in each party ran in separate primary elections.
+In the general election, however, candidates for governor and lieutenant governor formed united tickets within each party.
+Also, New York allows electoral fusion, in which candidates may appear on multiple ballot lines in the same election.

-The results of the gubernatorial election also determine ballot access and ballot order.
-A party's gubernatorial candidate must receive 50,000 votes or more for that party to obtain automatic ballot status in New York for the following four years.

-The last Republican to win a gubernatorial election in New York was George Pataki, in 2002.
+The results of the gubernatorial election determined ballot access and ballot order.
+As of 2018, a party's gubernatorial candidate had to receive 50,000 votes or more for that party to obtain automatic ballot status in New York for the following four years.
+The last Republican to win a gubernatorial election in New York was George Pataki in 2002.

 Democratic primary

-On November 15, 2016, Gov. Cuomo announced his intention to seek a third term in office.
-On May 23, 2018, governor Andrew Cuomo secured the nomination of the Democratic Party at the state convention after winning support from more than 95% of the state delegates.
+On November 15, 2016, Governor Andrew Cuomo announced his intention to seek a third term in office.
+On May 23, 2018, Cuomo secured the nomination of the Democratic Party at its state convention, winning support from more than 95% of the state delegates.
 No other candidates qualified for the primary ballot at the convention, as they all failed to meet the 25% delegate threshold.
 Actress and activist Cynthia Nixon sought to petition her way onto the Democratic primary ballot.
-By July 12, Nixon had obtained 65,000 signatures, which is more than 4 times the 15,000 to force a primary election.
+By July 12, Nixon had obtained 65,000 signatures, which was more than four times the 15,000 signatures needed to force a primary election.